Geometric convergence results for closed minimal surfaces via bubbling analysis: Introduction

 \

-Analogous theorems can also be obtained in the case of free boundary minimal surfaces, which will be the object of our forthcoming article \cite{ABCS18}, following the general compactness analysis presented by Ambrozio, Carlotto and Sharp in \cite{ACS17}.
+Analogous theorems can also be obtained in the case of free boundary minimal surfaces, which are the object of our article \cite{ABCS18}, following the general compactness analysis presented by Ambrozio, Carlotto and Sharp in \cite{ACS17}.

 \